gogatekeeper/gatekeeper/docs/content/_index.md

 upstream-url: http://127.0.0.1:80
 # Returns HTTP 401 when no authentication is present, used with forward proxies or API protection with client credentials grant.
 no-redirects: false
+# Returns HTTP 401 when no authentication is present and the request type is ajax (application/json).
+ajax-no-redirects: false
 # additional scopes to add to the default (openid+email+profile)
 scopes:
 - vpn-user